Wrong Turn (film series)

-Wrong Turn is an American slasher film series created by Alan B. McElroy.
-The series consists of seven films, five of which share the same continuity, while the other two are reboots.
-The first six films focus on various families of deformed cannibals who hunt and kill people in West Virginia in horrific ways by using a mixture of traps and weaponry.
-The reboot features a centuries-old cult in Virginia who respond violently to outsiders who intrude on their self-sufficient civilization.
+Wrong Turn is an American slasher film series created by director Rob Schmidt and writers Alan B. McElroy, Adam Cooper and Bill Collage (uncredited).
+The series consists of seven films, five of which share the same continuity, while the later two films serve as reboots.

+The films originally focus on various families of deformed cannibals who hunt and kill a group of people in West Virginia in horrific ways by using a mixture of traps and weaponry.
+The reboot film features a centuries-old cult in Virginia who respond violently to outsiders who intrude on their self-sufficient civilization.
+The film series became known primarily as a direct-to-video franchise grossing $21.8 million in home video sales.

 Films

 Wrong Turn (2003)

 In the first film, a group of six individuals are stalked by One Eye, Saw Tooth, and Three Finger.
 Chris Flynn (Desmond Harrington) is forced to make a detour after a chemical spill on the road.
-He makes a wrong turn and crashes into another vehicle which had already fallen victim to one of the mountain mens road traps.
+He makes a wrong turn and crashes into another vehicle which had already fallen victim to one of the mountain men's road traps.
 While searching for help in the cabin belonging to the three monstrous mountain men, they are hunted down one by one.
 At the end, Chris and Jessie Burlingame (Eliza Dushku) survive.

 Wrong Turn 2: Dead End (2007)

 The second film introduces new cannibals: Ma, Pa, Brother and Sister.
 Three Finger and the Old Man are the only returning characters from the first film.
-This time, the cannibals hunt down a group of reality show contestants who are taking part in a survival reality tv show.
+This time, the cannibals hunt down a group of reality show contestants who are taking part in a survival reality TV show, leaving Nina Papas (Erica Leerhsen) and Jake Washington (Texas Battle) as the only two survivors.